Espen3/PLC_Python_Interface/README.md

 # PLC_Python_Interface
-Used to interface with Logix controller PLCs
+Used to interface with Logix controller PLCs.
+This was built leveraging the pycomm3, time,